You know this day.

-The entire day has felt like a ride on a runaway train.
+The entire day has seemed like one long ride on a runaway train.

 How do we slow down the pile-on madness?

-Here’s what was designed into each of these programs: After learners returned from a break, I would not immediately delve into teaching new content.
-I would, instead, deliver a short and hopefully enjoyable brain teaser to allow learners to transition from the hallway chit-chats, phone calls and email catch-ups, back to the focus of a learning environment.
+Here’s what the designers built into each program.
+After learners returned from a break, I would not immediately delve into teaching new content.
+I would, instead, deliver a short and hopefully enjoyable brain teaser to allow learners to transition from hallway chit-chats, phone calls and email catch-ups, back to the focus of a learning environment.

 Honor the space between no longer and not yet.”Nancy Levin, best-selling author

-A brain teaser would take no longer than 5 minutes.
-Here was the thinking behind this convention: When you don’t build in a transition and go straight to content, instead, learners are not ready to fully focus on what the trainer is about to present.
+This was the thinking behind this convention, based on heaps of research about how adults learn: A brain teaser would take no longer than 5 minutes.
+When you don’t build in a transition and go straight to content, learners are not ready to fully focus on what the trainer is about to present.
 Their mental energy is still on what they were thinking about in the hallway.

-By incorporating a transition (the brain teaser), learners are able to better transition from what had happened outside of the room to what is happening in the training room.
+By incorporating a transition (the brain teaser), learners transition with more ease from what had happened outside of the room to what is happening in the room.
 5 minutes buy a much higher degree of learning focus.
 Much better work happens in class because participants are able to transition into a learning state-of-mind.

-I’m not proposing you do brain-teasers all day.
-I’m also not proposing that you start each meeting with soft chit-chat, as often happens in a business meeting these days.
+Mind you, this is not a Post about brainteasers or training programs.
+I’m not proposing you do puzzles all day, just as I’m not suggesting you start each meeting with soft chit-chat, as often happens in a business meeting these days.

 Instead of launching into your day first thing in the morning with a crucial meeting, schedule 30 minutes of private time before you “go public.”
 Think of these 30 minutes as your preview time.
-You look ahead to your day, the meetings that are in store, the deadlines you must meet, and you consider what you need to do to bring your Best Self to all of these circumstances.
+You look ahead to your day, the meetings that are in store, the deadlines you must meet.
+You consider what you need to do to bring your Best Self to all of these circumstances.

-While a Preview is not a transition, you have the chance to consider your transitions for the day, first thing in the morning.
+While a Preview is not a transition, it affords you the opportunity to consider your transitions for the day.
 What do you need to do, at any given moment, to be mentally, emotionally and spiritually present?
 What do you need to do to remain energized until the final meeting?
-Yes, review key documents that will help you to contribute meaningfully in a meeting - but also consider the sort of transitions that will help you to move with ease from one situation to the next throughout your day.
+Sure - review key documents that will help you to contribute meaningfully in a meeting, but also consider the sort of transitions that will help you to move with grace from one situation to the next throughout your day.

 Prepare with data and information.
 And prepare for flow.

 Where can you find 5 minutes in-between meetings, tasks, obligations to simply stop?
-5 minutes is the magic number I followed at Langevin to help my learners “transition.”
-While I might have felt the pressure to cram more content into an hour, 5 minutes facilitated a much richer engagement in the minutes that followed.
-And the moment we decide, we will always find the 5 minutes, no matter how busy we are.
-Always.
+5 minutes is the magic number I followed at Langevin.
+5 minutes facilitated a much richer engagement in the minutes that followed a break.
+The moment we decide, we will always find the 5 minutes, no matter how busy we are.
+Trust me.

 Know what regenerates you.
-Make sure you choose an activity that is realistic and do-able for you.
+Choose an activity that is realistic and do-able for you.
 Make this activity a habit.
 If success in life is predicated on simple habits that set us up for success, make your 5-minute regenerators a habit you don’t negotiate away.

 Surely you can take a minute, just ONE minute, to focus yourself before you join a meeting.
 A minute in which you mentally and emotionally put yourself into an optimal state of mind for the meeting you are about to attend.